-Wireless internet is a type of broadband internet service where connections to an internet service provider (ISP) use radio signals rather than cables.
-These systems have often been called “fixed wireless”.
+ZOBOLT offers business wireless internet services.
+Fixed Wireless internet connections use radio signals rather than cables.
 Several different forms of broadband wireless technologies are available to business customers.
-Businesses who might prefer wireless internet access include companies in areas that lack affordable Fiber Optic, Cable, DSL transmission lines.
-A business can still enjoy high-speed broadband internet access via a wireless connection.
+Businesses who prefer wireless internet access include companies in areas that lack affordable Fiber Optic, Cable, DSL transmission lines.
+ZOBOLT can deploy high-speed broadband internet access via a wireless connection.
 Using a small dish on the roof or side of the building internet connections are highly reliable.

 Wireless internet services support high-speeds upwards of 1 Gbps.
 Wireless utilizes transmission towers, called ground stations, that communicate with each other and the antenna mounted on a customer’s building.
 These ground stations are maintained similarly to cell phone towers.
 In many cases, wireless internet systems use the same towers cellular phone providers use.

 Receiving internet over wireless requires the installation of a small transceiver dish.
 The transceiver dish is placed on the building to communicate with the wireless ground station.
 Transceivers dishes are small round or rectangular shaped antennas with attached radio transmitters.

 Satellite internet is not the same as wireless internet systems.
 Satellite antennas communicate into outer space, wireless internet dishes and radios communicate only with ground stations.